Koskotas scandal: Social norms

-Greek state reformed and return to power
+Greek state reformed and the return to power

 After Papandreou's fall, Mitsotakis undertook reforms aimed at repairing the damage caused by the patronage-driven and polarized politics that had defined the 1980s.
 He moved to restore Greece's strained relations with the U.S., damaged by Papandreou's strong anti-American rhetoric, by signing a defense cooperation agreement that allowed American military bases to operate in Greece for another eight years.
 Greece also supported the Gulf War by providing airspace and naval assistance.
 Mitsotakis reversed Papandreou's lenient stance on terrorism by reinstating Karamanlis' anti-terrorism law (Law 1916/1990), expelling known terrorists as well as representatives of the Palestine Liberation Organization.
-Domestically, his government introduced a series of austerity measures aimed at stabilizing the economy and aligning Greece with the Euro convergence criteria.
-These economic policies helped spur a recovery, but the austerity's social impact sparked widespread public dissatisfaction.
+Domestically, his government introduced a series of austerity measures to stabilize the economy and align Greece with the Euro convergence criteria.
+These economic policies helped spur a recovery, but the social impact of austerity sparked widespread public dissatisfaction.
 In 1993, Mitsotakis' narrow parliamentary majority collapsed when MP Antonis Samaras left the New Democracy party in protest against Mitsotakis' moderate approach to the Macedonia naming dispute, leading to the fall of the government.

 Papandreou returned to the political stage by promising to revive the euphoria of early 1980s rule and PASOK was re-branded as a more "responsible" and moderate party, shedding much of its earlier socialist rhetoric.
 In the October 1993 elections, PASOK returned to power.
 However, once in office, Papandreou abandoned many of his campaign promises and largely continued Mitsotakis' austerity policies, making only minor adjustments while pushing forward with economic liberalization and deregulation, but at a slower pace.
 In 1994, Papandreou retaliated for the Koskotas indictment and accused Mitsotakis of accepting bribes related to the sale of a state-owned cement company to an Italian firm, with additional charges included illegal wiretapping of political opponents and unlawful possession of antiquities, however, all of which were eventually dropped.

 From mid-1995, Papandreou's health rapidly declined, confining him to his home.
 After experiencing severe complications in late November, he resigned on January 16, 1996, and passed away on June 23, 1996.